Slow graph bootstrap percolation I: Cycles: Introduction

 \begin{thm} Let $k\geq 3$.
 For sufficiently large $n\in\NN$ we have \begin{linenomath} \end{linenomath} \end{thm}

-\begin{rem} In both the odd and the even case \eqref{eq:cycles_main} only holds when $n$ is larger than roughly $k^{k/2}$.
+\begin{rem} In both the odd and the even case \eqref{eq:cycles_main} only holds when $n$ is larger than roughly $k^{\binom k2}$ (with some work this can be improved to $k^{k/2}$).
 For smaller $n$ the behaviour is different as a single $k$-cycle with a well-placed chord achieves a longer running time than the general constructions. \end{rem}

 As discussed above, the bootstrap process of the triangle on an $n$-vertex graph has a running time of at most $\lceil\log_2 (n-1)\rceil$.
 The key observation is that in the $K_3$-bootstrap process the distance between two vertices is roughly halved in every step.
 With this in mind it should not be surprising that the maximum running time of the bootstrap process of $C_k$ for $k\geq 3$ is asymptotically of the order $\log_{k-1} n$.
 What is perhaps unexpected is that the jumps of the monotone increasing function $M_{C_k}(n)$, i.e. those $n\in\NN$ with $M_{C_k}(n+1) = M_{C_k}(n)+1$, behave differently in terms of $k$ depending on the parity of $k$.
 For odd $k$ the jumps are close to powers of $k-1$ while for even $k$ the jumps are near one half times powers of $k-1$.
 Moreover, the precise location of the jumps is determined by a quadratic function of $k$ in both the even and odd cases.
 This function turns out to be controlled by the \textit{Frobenius number} of the numerical semi-group generated by $k-2$ and $k$, that is, the largest natural number that cannot be expressed as an integral linear combination of $k-2$ and $k$ with non-negative coefficients.
 This link to an arithmetic problem of determining the largest gap in a numerical semi-group presents itself naturally in the analysis of the $C_k$-process, as the last edge to be added before stabilising will correspond to this gap.